 The Best Vegan Protein, and Vegetarian Protein Foods

-- Why you should eat it: Greek yogurt is perhaps best known for its creamy and luxurious texture.
+Why you should eat it: Greek yoghurt is perhaps best known for its creamy and luxurious texture.
 However, you should also seriously consider integrating it into your diet, as it can help with weight loss and is a great vegetarian protein option.
-Yogurt also contains a wealth of probiotics which aid with digestion, meaning certain yogurts are commonly referred to as ‘superfoods’.
+Yoghurt also contains a wealth of probiotics which aid with digestion, meaning certain yoghurts are commonly referred to as ‘superfoods’.

-- Suggested Recipe: Similar to eggs, you can do any number of things with yogurt.
-A staple breakfast is yogurt with fruit and a handful of granola.
-However, if you were looking for some creative inspiration, check out jeanetteshealthyliving.com’s Greek yogurt recipes.
+Suggested Recipe: Similar to eggs, you can do any number of things with yoghurt.
+A staple breakfast is yoghurt with fruit and a handful of granola.
+However, if you were looking for some creative inspiration, check out jeanetteshealthyliving.com’s Greek yoghurt recipes.

 Vegetarian and Vegan